robamu/robamu.github.io/content/blog/cross-compile-rust-rpi.md

 # runner = "python3 bld-deploy-remote.py -t -d --source"
 ```

-After using `cargo run`, you can run the `Remote Debugging External Server`
+After using `cargo run` in a terminal, you can run the `Remote Debugging External Server`
 configuration in VS Code.
 The result should look something like the following:

 <center>